miklevin/MikeLev.in/index.md

 > Draws arrows and not glyphs
 > But whiteboard-inked ideas
 > Drive Mammoths off the cliffs.

+### Mike Levin's Blog Posts (<a href="/blog/">all</a>) ...

+I keep a blog.
+It's not for you, 'cause think out loud is what I do.
+Inspiration comes when we &#151; divinely write our comedy.
+So pinch your nose and shield your eyes.
+Some day soon I'll organize.,So read an entry, if you can.
+I don't write there like Etrigan.

 {% include post_short_list.html %}